Faculty Focus: Q&A with Chris Mayne

 Chris Mayne, an associate professor of biology at Viterbo known for his “super science-dorky sense of humor” and use of science memes and cartoons in class, grew up in Lancaster.
 He earned bachelor’s degrees in biology and chemistry from the University of Wisconsin-Platteville before earning a graduate degree in genetics from the University of Wisconsin.

-As a post-doctoral fellow at the Medical College of Wisconsin in Milwaukee, he researched the physiology of the immune system, specifically examining how abnormal immune responses can lead to autoimmune disease.
+As a post-doctoral fellow at the Medical College of Wisconsin in Milwaukee, he researched the genetic regulation of the immune system, specifically examining how abnormal immune responses can lead to autoimmune disease.
 While at MCW, he served as instructor for several classes.
 He also taught classes as an adjunct professor at Waukesha’s Carroll University.

 Viterbo’s core value of hospitality resonates strongly with Mayne.
 “As a teacher, I feel that a learning environment is most effective when a teacher creates a hospitable classroom by showing an interest in students, demonstrating an appreciation for the value their diverse experiences add to class, and investing in their individual development,” he said.